-Most frequently used Internet-based software, including email clients, instant messengers, and web browsers support proxies where you are able to enter the port and IP address of a proxy server to route all Internet traffic to the proxy.
-There are, however, software applications that do not support proxy servers, or proxy authentication.
+Most frequently used Internet-based software, including email clients, instant messengers, and web browsers, support proxies where you can enter the port and IP address of a proxy server to route all Internet traffic to the proxy.
+There are, however, software applications that do not support proxy servers or proxy authentication.
 Proxifier is the solution to this problem.
 This tutorial presents how to use Proxifier and lists three Proxifier alternatives.

 What You’ll Learn

 What is Proxifier?

 Proxifier is a software application that enables network applications that don’t support proxy servers to work through a chain of proxy servers, or an HTTPS proxy, or a SOCKS proxy server.
 With Proxifier, it becomes easy to tunnel all TCP network connections, or it can be used to only tunnel selected ones.back to menu ↑

 Proxifier works transparently for any running application, and it is not necessary to make any changes to the configurations of applications before it can be used.
 However, if you were already using proxy servers before starting to use Proxifier in their place, any built-in proxy settings should first be disabled.